vivianamorim/h1n1-school-closures-sp-2009/README.md

 	*________________________________________________________________________________________________________________________________*
 	**
-	This master do file runs the following codes:
+	The master do file runs the following codes:
 	**
 	*________________________________________________________________________________________________________________________________*